sbischoff-ai/lightweight-game-engine/README.md

 # lightweight-game-engine
-Super WIP studies and experiments towards a lightweight little game GLFW-based game engine.
+Super WIP studies and experiments towards a lightweight little GLFW-based game engine.

 Needs GLEW, GLut and GLFW.
 Contains a Visual Studio Solution and Project.